 We offer ongoing support to all our hearing dog partnerships

 Our involvement with a hearing dog partnership never ends.
-We will always be on hand to help, support and advise the deaf person and their hearing dog throughout the dog’s working life.
+We will always be on hand to help, support and advise the partnership throughout the dog’s working life.

 Our regular visits

 At the start of a new partnership, our client services team take over from the dog trainer to help the hearing dog and the deaf person establish their new routine and settle in to life together.
 This can take time, so we tend to visit regularly in the first few months.

 Depending on the hearing dog partnership, our team may visit the deaf person and their hearing dog in their own home, or at regular community-based sessions.
 These sessions are a great way to see how they’re getting on and answer any questions they may have, as well as allowing them to meet other partnerships locally.
 But we’re always available on email, Skype and over text if our deaf partners need to contact us urgently.

 The partnership will also be put in touch with their local Partnership Instructor who will be closer to them in case they need immediate support.
 This is also really beneficial as we hold regular community days for all our hearing dog recipients – where they can share stories, offer advice to one another and develop friendships.